 Arkansas

-Arkansas offers reciprocity to Alabama, Colorado, Florida, Georgia, Iowa, Kansas, Louisiana, Mississippi, Nebraska, Ohio, Oklahoma, Pennsylvania, South Dakota, Washington and West Virginia.
-However, agents from other states can request a waiver to skip the general portion of the examination.
-Additional requirements include:
+Arkansas offers reciprocity to Alabama, Colorado, Florida, Georgia, Iowa, Kansas, Louisiana, Mississippi, Nebraska, Ohio, Oklahoma, Pennsylvania, South Dakota, Washington, and West Virginia (Arkansas Real Estate Commission).
+Agents from other states can request a waiver to skip the general portion of the examination.
+Requirements as of 2026:

 - Take and pass the Arkansas Law portion of the exam